Assassin's Creed (film): Pre-production

 The film was originally projected to be the first of several films.
 On February 12, 2015, Ubisoft's CEO Yves Guillemot confirmed that New Regency had begun production on the film.
 The following day, Marion Cotillard revealed that she had joined the cast.
 Filming was expected to begin in late 2015.
 In April 2015, Fassbender revealed that filming was scheduled to begin in September 2015.
 In May 2015, Alicia Vikander was in talks to star in the film, though in the following month, she took a role in the fifth Bourne film, Jason Bourne, instead, and Ariane Labed was cast in her place.
 Producers on the film include Baronnet, Patrick Crowley, Fassbender, Marshall, Conor McCaughan, and Arnon Milchan.
 In July 2015, Michael K. Williams was added to the cast.
 Initially thought to be cast as recurring protagonist Desmond Miles, Ubisoft clarified in July 2012 that Fassbender would play a different character instead.
 In late August 2015, Fassbender's role was revealed as Callum Lynch in the present day and Aguilar in 15th-century Spain; filming locations for the film were also announced.

 Filming

 Principal photography on the film began on August 31, 2015, with filming taking place in Malta, London, Spain, and the 007 Stage at Pinewood Studios.
 Adam Arkapaw serves as cinematographer, while Andy Nicholson was production designer.
 In October 2015, Jeremy Irons and Brendan Gleeson joined the cast.
 In December 2015, shooting took place in Spain, and Irons' role was revealed to be Alan Rikkin.
 Principal filming ended on January 15, 2016, with further filming taking place in Ely Cathedral in July.

 Music

-In May 2016, it was announced that Jed Kurzel, the brother of director Justin Kurzel, would score the film.
+The film's musical score is composed by Justin's brother Jed Kurzel and released through Verve Music Group on December 21, 2016.